twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 ![](/scripts/screenshots/feature-loader.png)

----

 # Feature library

 The feature library is intended to be a suite of typical features added to flex that can accelerate the launch of a Flex project by showing developers "how-to".
-Features can easily be turned on or off via the [flex-config](/README.md#flex-config) - or they can easily be removed completely using the [remove-features](/README.md#removing-features) script.
+Features can easily be turned on or off via the [flex-config](/README.md#flex-config) - or they can easily be removed completely by removing the feature directory or using the [remove-features](/README.md#removing-features) script.

-each feature in the feature library is self contained, lets look at [Caller ID](/plugin-flex-ts-template-v2/src/feature-library/caller-id) as an example
+Each feature in the feature library is self contained.
+Let's look at [Caller ID](/plugin-flex-ts-template-v2/src/feature-library/caller-id) as an example.

-For this feature, we have `custom-components` that are created for rendering within flex, we can then see from within its own `flex-hooks` sub-folder, what hooks are used to hook in the behavioural changes to Flex.
-In this case it is the `StartOutboundCall` action, the `OutboundDialerPanel` component, the `pluginLoaded` event and we add our own `state` to redux.
+For this feature, we have a `custom-components` directory, containing components that are created for rendering within Flex (in this case, the Caller ID dropdown).
+Within the `flex-hooks` directory, we can see which hooks are used to hook in the behavioural changes to Flex.
+In this case, we can see hooks defined for the `StartOutboundCall` action, the `OutboundDialerPanel` component, the `pluginLoaded` event, and our own Redux `state` namespace.

 ![](/scripts/screenshots/caller-id.png)